seo3650/Audio_style_transfer/README.md

 ## Train model

-Note: you may need to early stop the training process if the training-time test samples sounds good or the you can also see the training loss curves to determine early stop or not.
+Note: you may need to early stop the training process if the training-time test samples sound good or you can also see the training loss curves to determine early stop or not.

 ```
 python main.py